MinjaeYun/practice/README.md

 # practice
-# "IntroPython" is created by Dr. Jung
+# "IntroPython.ipynb" is created by Dr. Jung